Paul Randall - Chair of Governors - Responsibility for Literacy, Phonics, Able children and Equalities

 I have a great desire to see all pupils at St Mary’s able to fulfil their individual potential and the highest standards possible.
 We have a School vision and policies based on the values of Faith, Family and Future.
 Therefore I feel that all involved with the School – governors, teachers, support staff, pupils, parents and carers, must all work together to achieve those aims.
 I assure you that for my part, I will do my best.

-Ruth Millson - Responsible for EYFS, RE & Collective Worship & Family Links
+Ruth Millson - Foundation Governor - Responsible for EYFS, RE & Collective Worship & Family Links

 It is a real privilege to be involved in the life and work of St. Mary’s school as a Foundation Governor.
 I continue to be excited and impressed with all that I see and experience when visiting both staff and children and am proud of all it has achieved.
 I am committed to my roles within the school and enjoy working alongside hard working, caring and excellent staff.
 My experience as Head of Religious Education in an ethnically diverse large comprehensive school in North London and 8 years teaching in Mumbai, India is helpful in my role as a governor.
 I have also taught English as an Additional Language (EAL) to refugees and asylum seekers in North London who were sitting GCSE and A levels.
 Their ages ranged from 16 - 25 years and as well as teaching English as a separate subject I was involved in language support for several of the subjects they studied.
 Alongside this I trained teachers of EAL to work with older teenagers and adults while I was working in a tertiary college.
 More recently I have worked as a Human Resources Manager for a charity which sends professionals to work in the developing world.
 Since retirement and moving to Farnham Common I have joined St. John’s church, Farnham Common where I am actively involved.
 I enjoy walks with my black Labrador and go swimming when I can.
 Retirement has also provided me with the opportunity to travel which I love.